emaphp/eMapper/README.md

 ->query("SELECT * FROM products");

 // a group callback does what you expect
-//it can also be combined with indexes if needes
+//it can also be combined with indexes if needed
 $products = $mapper->type('obj[id]')
 ->group_callback(function ($product) {
     return substr($product->category, 0, 3);